jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 __Missing:__ The addresses, longitude, and latitude columns contain numerous entries marked as '/N,' indicating that the expected data is absent or missing.

-__Outliers:__ In the channel column, the outlier is 'counter,' with only 2 people submitting service requests in this manner.
+__Outliers:__ In the channel column, the outlier is 'counter' (as illustrated in Figure 2), with only 2 people submitting service requests in this manner.
 However, this may also be classified as walk-in service.
 We will address this inconsistency during the data cleaning process.

 Support your claims by citing relevant sources.
 Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).